vamshireddy903/Interview-questions/Kubernetes.md

 **Step 7:** The Scheduler sends the pod status back to the API Server, and the API Server stores this information in the ETCD

+# What is a Namespace in Kubernetes?

+A namespace is like a virtual cluster inside your Kubernetes cluster.
+It’s a way to divide and organize resources so multiple teams, projects, or environments can share the same cluster without interfering with each other.

+# Why Namespaces Are Useful

+**Isolation:**
+Resources in one namespace don’t clash with others (e.g., two apps can both have a Service named frontend — in different namespaces).

+**Organization:**
+You can group resources logically — like:

+- dev for development
+- staging for testing
+- prod for production

+**Access control:**
+You can apply RBAC (Role-Based Access Control) per namespace to restrict access.

+**Resource limits:**
+You can set resource quotas per namespace (e.g., limit CPU/memory usage for a team).

+# Common Commands

+`kubectl get namespaces`                                    - Lists all namespaces

+`kubectl create namespace dev`                              - Creates a new namespace called `dev`

+`kubectl delete namespace dev`                              - Deletes a namespace

+`kubectl get pods -n dev`                                   - Lists pods in the `dev` namespace

+`kubectl apply -f app.yaml -n dev`                          - Deploys a manifest to the `dev` namespace

+`kubectl config set-context --current --namespace=dev`      - Sets default namespace for your current session